-The small settlement of Laya in the northern Bhutan is one of the most remote places on the planet.
+The small settlement of Laya in northern Bhutan is one of the most remote places on the planet.

-Not only is it the northern-most settlement in the Last Himalayan Kingdom, it´s also the highest permanent town at 3800m (12,467ft) in Bhutan.
+Not only is it the northern-most settlement in the Last Himalayan Kingdom, but it´s also the highest permanent town at 3800m (12,467ft) in Bhutan.
 The whole settlement has about 110 houses.

-As of now Laya is accessible only by a two-day hike from the closest town, Gasa.
+As of now, Laya is accessible only by a two-day hike from the closest town, Gasa.
 However, this is changing fast.
-A jeep road is being constructed and it is scheduled to reach Laya within the next 3 years.
-Electricity has recently reached Laya.
-While I was enjoying a glass of Bhutan Highland Whisky (amazing) in one of the 4 bars in Laya, two electricians turned on power for the first time in the bar.
+A jeep road is being constructed, and it is scheduled to reach Laya within the next three years.

 As I said, two days of hiking are required to reach Laya.
-The hike is not too difficult, but the surface is incredibly muddy, and parts of the hike are infested with leeches.
+The hike is not too difficult, but the surface is incredibly muddy, and parts of the walk are infested with leeches.

-The Hike from Gasa to Laya is about 28km, and there’s a small hut that´s run by the Bhutan Tourism in Koina which offers basic amenities but it’s a great shelter.
+The Hike from Gasa to Laya is about 28km, and there’s a small hut that´s run by the Bhutan Tourism in Koina, which offers basic amenities, but it’s a great shelter.

-The journey from Koina to Laya takes approximately seven hours, an undulating trek but nothing too difficult.
+The journey from Koina to Laya takes approximately seven hours, an undulating trek but nothing too tricky.
 In about five hours you will you reach the Bhutan Army Camp, where they will check your permit.

 When you finally reach the ancient gate to Laya, there is 10min uphill climb still remaining before you spot the first few houses in the village.
 This gate was previously the town limit, where they would chase unmarried girls who fell pregnant.

 The Layap are an indigenous minority roughly 3000 in number.
 They only inhabit this small part of the country.
 Most of the people still live as semi-nomadic yak herders, spending time between the villages and the high altitude yak herding camps.